 The state of humanity in all its ⁷loneliness, pain, and destructiveness in itself is evidence enough that humanity at large is disconnected and deeply wounded and in pain i.e. traumatized.
 Among other things, this results in all other trauma (secondary wounds) taking root and crippling us if not properly addressed.

-This does not minimize secondary wounds but helps us to better understand them and not feel as isolated from the rest of humanity who may not have gone through the same secondary trauma we have.
+This does not minimize secondary wounds but helps us to better understand them and not see ourselves as victims or feel as isolated from the rest of humanity who may not have gone through the same secondary trauma we have.

 What is the solution to our primary wound?
 Christ!
 Seeing and trusting in all Christ did (all the pain he took upon Himself caused by our turning away from God) to restore us back to his Father and our Creator so we might ultimately be fully healed of our primary wound and free of all pain in eternity.